pickledish/pickledish.github.io/projects.md

 A different kind of spelling corrector -- instead of choosing how to correct a word based on edit distance, how common the word is, or randomness, we instead try to find the English word with the smallest _keyboard_ distance to what you typed, as per a standard U.S. layout keyboard.
 Written in Haskell.
 [Source on Github](https://github.com/pickledish/spellcheck).

 ### Healing Game
 An experiment in concurrent message-passing protocols I made while I was teaching myself Elixir!
 It's little CLI game modeled after World of Warcraft-style boss fights I would play in high school.
-It may not be fun or balanced, but at least it doesn't cost $15 a month!
+It may not be balanced, but it doesn't cost $15 a month!
 [Source on Github](https://github.com/pickledish/heal).